javigines/My-Curiosity-Resolved/README.md

 - [x] Add persistance to the question list

 ### Second Release (The basics, part 2)
-- [] Add an answer to the quetion field in the "new question" screen.
+- [] Add an answer to the question field in the "new question" screen.
 - [] Add capability of click on questions and redirect to a edit the question screen (Reuse "new question" screen)
 - [] Add remove question feature
 - [] Add status to the questions (Not-answered, not-completly-happy-with-anwer, answered)